fmdkdd/fmdkdd.github.com/about.md

 ![My face](img/me.png)

-I'm a French knowledge seeker who loves to learn, in order to gain greater understanding.
-And as knowledge is gained, my ignorance widens, which in turn leads to more learning.
+I'm a knowledge seeker who loves to learn, in order to gain a greater understanding of myself and of the world around me.
+And as I gain knowledge, my ignorance widens, which in turn leads to more learning.

-I'm interested in the following subset topics of computer science: programming, languages, algorithms, structures, idioms, tricks.
-When I'm not reading a book or a web article on one of these topics, I'm most likely building something to scratch an itch, or just tinkering.
-Or resting.
-I do that too.
-Beside walking, I also enjoy most forms of modern entertainment: music, cinema, literature and gaming.
+I'm principally interested in computer science and programming; I like to build stuff in order to understand how things work, or just to tinker with an idea.
+I have a soft spot for emulators and games, but I also like learning programming languages, algorithms, data structures, idioms, or tricks.
+Beyond that, I like reading, walking, biking and sleeping.

 I'm a strong proponent of free software and open knowledge.
-As a testimony to that, you are free to browse, modify and reuse the [source code for this site][source], which is powered by [Jekyll][].
-Unless otherwise noted, all content on this site is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][cc-by-sa].
+You can find most of my stuff on Github, even the [source][] for this website.
+Unless otherwise noted, all content on this site is in the public domain ([CC-0][]).

-I'm currently a PhD student in Computer Science at [École des Mines de Nantes][emn], and globally having fun.

 <div id="sig">
 <p id="name">Florent Marchand de Kerchove de Denterghem</p>